SarahDeLongteacher/website/intertidal_movement.md

 Please contact me for large-scale event/workshop/retreat fee quotes.
 Please include possible dates, location(s), available resources (budget, tools, space, etc), number of participants, some of your event goals to sarah(at)sarahdelong(dot)com.

-# advocate

-In 2019, I incorporated Queer Community Allies, a small 501(c)(3) volunteer-based organization focused on supporting local LGBTQIA+ young people.
-I am a current board member, webmaster, visit schools and groups, and have acted as treasurer.
-Within this work, I've cooperated with other local community organizations, attended trainings and conferences, appeared on education panels, and taught others about starting a nonprofit.

-# positionality

-*fully vaccinated against covid-19* demiwoman, mid-sized body, bleeding person, temporarily abled, hearing, seeing, neurodivergent/neuroatypical, descended from white Europeans, English native-speaker, settled on Ute land, sheltered, property-owning, citizen, partnered with a white straight man, parent, unreligious, raised Christian, post-secondary educated.

-"The body is the shore on the ocean of being." --Sufi (anonymous)

 Intertidal Movement, LLC